 “Scott Morrison has declared the Coalition will not engage in “unfunded empathy” when it comes to raising the Newstart rate” and “the best form of welfare is a job” Katherine Murphy The Guardian 29.7.2019

-Thinking about job markets is a key task in Career Counselling.
+Thinking about job markets is a key task in Career Coaching.
 This week I’ve been thinking about unemployed people already on Newstart for several months.
 How have they have processed the rapid change in government policy on “unfunded empathy” prompted by a covid outbreak?
-Given the very low levels of support for the unemployed to date, it seems very unlikely any of our future creatives and artists will look back on their job hunting days with anything but horror.
+Given the very low levels of support for the unemployed to date, it seems very unlikely many of us will look back on these job hunting days with anything but horror.

 “You only discover who is swimming naked when the tide goes out” is a Warren Buffett aphorism.
 This past fortnight it has been hard not to draw the conclusion that Australia’s much vaunted economy has been swimming naked for some time, perhaps 12 years.
 Outside of Sydney and Melbourne, local economies have been anaemic for years.
 Now we see the extent to which even Sydney and Melbourne have harboured so many working people with hardly a dollar to rub together.